aspic2/enigma/README.md

 # enigma
-Write and decrypt your own enigma cyphers.
+Write and decrypt your own enigma ciphers.

-## ENIGMA CYPHER ##
+## ENIGMA CIPHER ##

 Still under construction.

-This will be a simple interactive tool where you can type in a message and encode it using WWII enigma cypher.
+This will be a simple interactive tool where you can type in a message and encode it using WWII enigma cipher.
 You will also be able to decrypt messages.
-The idea was inspired by Youtube's Numberphile and their videos on the enigma cypher.
+The idea was inspired by Youtube's Numberphile and their videos on the enigma cipher.

 ## Design strategy ##